 All written comments received during the public comment period are available for review at Ohio EPA's Northeast District Office, located at 2110 East Aurora Road, Twinsburg, Ohio, and at the Site's public document repositories, located at the Morley Public Library (184 Phelps St., Painesville, Ohio) and the Fairport Harbor Public Library (335 Vine St., Fairport Harbor, Ohio).
-A stenographic record of the public hearing portion of the meeting is attached.
+A stenographic record of the public hearing portion of the meeting is located in Appendix C, Operable Units 3 and 15 Public Hearing Transcript.